Difficult customers are a fact of life. Even if they are just a tiny percentage of your community, they can feel impossible to handle.

 Next time you're dreading a tough call, remember that it's always going to be better than handling difficult customers over email.
-Here, customers can have the space they need to vent, and they know they’re being heard, which sometimes is a resolution in itself.
+Here, customers can have the space they need to vent, and they know you are hearing them, which sometimes is a resolution in itself.

 We all have different personalities, and the same goes for rude customers.
-One way to make tough interactions better is to adapt your approach to their approach.
-The Disc framework, which is often used in sales, is just as effective in customer service.
+One way to make challenging interactions better is to adapt your approach to their approach.
+The DISC framework, often used in sales, is just as effective in customer service.

-You start by identifying the customer's personality type (one of four) and offer a solution that is catered to the way they like to problem solve.
+Start by identifying the customer's personality type (one of four), and offer a solution you've catered to the way they like to problem-solve.

-Tyler Haire, a marketing strategist who worked in bilingual customer support and success for eight years, says using this framework revolutionized his day-to-day.
-“I could really help difficult customers in a way that they could accept.
+Tyler Haire, a marketing strategist who worked in bilingual customer support and success for eight years, says using this framework revolutionized his day-to-day interactions.
+"I could really help difficult customers in a way that they could accept.
 It was remarkably spot-on."

-At Skyword, Newby-Kew took a similar approach to an extremely detail-oriented customer (definitely a C personality).
+At Skyword, Newby-Kew took a similar approach to a highly detail-oriented customer (definitely a C personality).
 The customer kept submitting separate tickets for every issue he came across in their platform, and it became a tangled mess of complaints that frustrated everyone on the support team.